Red Cross Garden, Southwark: Origins

 The social reformer Octavia Hill is best known for being a co-founder of the National Trust but was also an active campaigner for the provision of social housing, attendant community facilities and the availability of public open space.
 Red Cross Garden was her pioneer social housing scheme, built on the site of a former paper factory and hop warehouse.
 The garden itself was the first part of the development to be undertaken.
-It was funded by Julia, Countess of Ducie, and the Kyrle Society, and was laid out in 1887 by Emmeline Sieveking assisted by Fanny Wilkinson, the landscape gardener of the Metropolitan Public Gardens Association.
+It was funded by Julia, Countess of Ducie, and the Kyrle Society, and was laid out in 1887 by Emmeline Sieveking working with Fanny Wilkinson, the landscape gardener of the Metropolitan Public Gardens Association.
 It formally opened in 1888.
 The original layout consisted of curved lawns, flower beds and serpentine paths, with an ornamental pond and fountain, a bandstand, and a children’s play area.
 There were two plane trees.